Python BasicsEasy

 Can a number be expressed as a sum of two prime numbers

-Learn how to solve the 'Can a number be expressed as a sum of two prime numbers' problem.
-This detailed resource details brute force and optimized approaches.
+Detailed guide and Python implementation for the 'Can a number be expressed as a sum of two prime numbers' problem.

 Problem Statement